TV Fronteira Paulista: Disaffiliation from Globo

-Independent phase
+Independent phase and affiliation with Jovem Pan

-On September 1, after over 24 hours airing promos for the station and its sister outlets, as well as announcements about the end of the TV Globo affiliation, TV Fronteira resumed programming with Bom Dia Fronteira, which, like other local news programs, introduced new graphics and a new theme.
+On 1 September, after over 24 hours airing promos for the station and its sister outlets, as well as announcements about the end of the TV Globo affiliation, TV Fronteira resumed programming with Bom Dia Fronteira, which, like other local news programs, introduced new graphics and a new theme.
 As a result, the station's programming began to be filled with reruns of news programs, in addition to promos.
 The morning bulletin had a 10 minute increase, ending at 8:40am, while Fronteira Notícias 2ª Edição now starts at 7pm sharp.

 Despite the station being defined to remain independent, TV Fronteira even tried to appeal to regain its TV Globo affiliation in the justice, but without success, with a lawsuit at Superior Tribunal de Justiça (STJ) being discarded by not following the usual procedures, which provided for the case to go to the 2nd instance of the Rio de Janeiro Court.
 On September 30th, the station's request to return to Globo was denied by the Rio de Janeiro Court of Justice, on the grounds that an injunction would cause legal uncertainty.

+On 8 December 2025, TV Fronteira premiered a new regular program on its schedule for the first time since losing its network affiliation: A Nossa Manhã, airing at 10 a.m. and hosted by Tiago Rodrigues.
+The similarity of the program’s graphics to those used by TV Jovem Pan News sparked speculation that the Prudentina-based station might affiliate with the network, but nothing has been confirmed by the station’s management.
+On March 20, 2026, the station officially announced on its social media accounts that it would begin rebroadcasting Jovem Pan.
+Following the announcement, the channel aired Jornal Jovem Pan after Fronteira Notícias 2ª Edição, but on a trial basis while the official start date for broadcasts was being finalized.

+On 25 March 2026, after two days of testing, Jovem Pan News' programming officially began airing at 8 p.m.
+In addition, the new local schedule was announced: Bom Dia Fronteira maintains its duration but now begins at 7 a.m. and ends at 8 a.m.; A Nossa Manhã loses 45 minutes, running from 10 a.m. to 11 a.m.; Fronteira Notícias 1ª Edição loses 15 minutes, starting at 11 a.m. and ending at 12 p.m.; and Fronteira Notícias 2ª Edição, which previously began at 7 p.m. and lasted 45 minutes, has been extended by 15 minutes since the 20th (the start of the tests), now running from 7 p.m. to 8 p.m.